varshithagoud14-create/school-management-system-/README.md

 2. *Mobile-first for parents*: 90% of parents used the app, but only 20% logged into web portal.
 3. *Start small*: They piloted with attendance + fees first, then added exams/library after 3 months.

-Want me to tailor this to a specific school size or focus on DIY vs vendor systems?